isomerpages/pmo-nccs/_who-we-are/inter-ministerial-committee-on-climate-change.md

 **Members**

 * Mr Lawrence Wong, Deputy Prime Minister, Minister for Finance and Minister-in-charge of Strategy Group
-* Ms Grace Fu, Minister for Sustainability and the Environment
+* Ms Grace Fu, Minister for Sustainability and the Environment and Minister-in-charge of Trade and Relations
 * Dr Vivian Balakrishnan, Minister for Foreign Affairs
 * Mr Gan Kim Yong, Minister for Trade and Industry
 * Mr Desmond Lee, Minister for National Development